randallsquared/uhfs/uhf/index.md

 The root context MUST have a name `uhf` with the default prefix.

-The root context MUST NOT have any other name.
+The root context MUST NOT have any other JSON names.

 If an extension provides a context which is a UHF root context (an embedded UHF resource), the extension MUST specify whether prefixes named in child resources override prefixes named in parent resources which include such a context.